-As a STEAM educator, I am passionate about putting technology into the hands of students, but I want to do it thoughtfully.
+As a STEAM educator, I am passionate about putting technology into the hands of students but I want to do it thoughtfully.
 I want to give my students tech that is useful and leads to meaningful learning experiences.
 Here are some of my favorite apps for my classroom.
-All of them can be used individually or in groups, thereby enhancing collaboration, and allowing for their use in classrooms that have fewer devices than students.
+All of them can be used individually or in groups, thereby enhancing collaboration and allowing for their use in classrooms that have fewer devices than students.

-Canvas is powerful learning management system can be an asset for many classroom teachers.
+Canvas is a powerful learning management system can be an asset for many classroom teachers.
 Canvas can be used as a classroom website and as a communication tool between teacher and students.
-With Canvas, teachers can create and assign class work and quizzes.
+With Canvas, teachers can create and assign classwork and quizzes.
 Teachers can manage multiple classes at one time.
 Canvas even allows teachers to copy content from one class to another.
 Parents can create accounts and get updates on their child’s progress, as well as communicate with the classroom teacher.

 Affordances: With a little website experience, Canvas is easy to customize.
 Many teachers have already shared what they have made, and those resources are available in the Canvas Commons.
 An individual teacher can use Canvas for free by creating their class from scratch.

 Constraints: Some teachers may find it difficult to create a class from scratch, and Canvas’ example class is only available with a two-week trial.
-However, Canvas offers several online lessons in how to use its features.
+However, Canvas offers several online lessons on how to use its features.
 Canvas is cloud-based, so it may be a challenge to use in areas where Wifi is spotty.

 One of my favorite teacher tools is Evernote.
 I use it almost daily to organize ideas and resources for school and home.
 Students can easily work with it, too.
 Evernote is an organization tool that let you carry an entire file room on your device.
 Each digital note is organized into a notebook, and you can organize even more by putting notebooks in stacks.
 Evernote lets you jot quick notes to yourself, make lists, upload photos or videos, take photos live, bookmark websites, store PDFs, and even scan documents.
 Using the Evernote web clipper, you can save your favorite websites for later.
 Whether you want to save a whole article, a bookmark, or just a screenshot, Evernote lets you do it all.